arun279/leetcode-practice/README.md

 # leetcode-practice

 This repository contains solutions to LeetCode problems from [Grind 75](https://www.techinterviewhandbook.org/grind75), grouped by topics.
 Each solution file is named with the corresponding LeetCode problem number.
-The `run_tests()` in `run_tests.py` is used to test solutions, you have to pass the method name and a list of test cases, where each test case contains the input and expected output.

 ## Usage